Chemotherapy for Chronic Lymphocytic Leukemia (CLL)

 • Corticosteroids, such as prednisone, methylprednisolone, or dexamethasone

-Chemo drugs might be combined and/or used with immunotherapy drugs.
+Chemo drugs are often combined with an immunotherapy drug (known as chemoimmunotherapy, or CIT).
 Examples of common regimens include:

 • Fludarabine, cyclophosphamide, and rituximab (FCR)